 In certain situations, filing a diminished value claim can be the best option for victims of an automobile accident.

-Should I File a Diminished Claim?
+When can I File a Diminished Claim?

-If you are wondering whether you should file a diminished claim, you should discuss the situation with an experienced car accident attorney, as they will be able to guide you in the proper direction in terms of legal advice.
+If you are wondering whether you can file a diminished claim, you should discuss the situation with an experienced car accident attorney, as they will be able to guide you in the proper direction in terms of legal advice.

 Some things you should take into consideration prior to filing a diminished value claim include:

-• Your vehicle’s value before the accident: Depending on the value of your car prior to the accident, you may be eligible for substantial repayment, or it may not be worth the time it takes to file a diminished claim
+- Your vehicle’s value before the accident: Depending on the value of your car prior to the accident, you may be eligible for substantial repayment, or it may not be worth the time it takes to file a diminished claim

-• Comparative negligence — were you partially at fault?: Your ability to be compensated for the diminished value of your vehicle may be impacted depending on the extent to which you are liable for the cause of the car accident
+- Comparative negligence — were you partially at fault?: Your ability to be compensated for the diminished value of your vehicle may be impacted depending on the extent to which you are liable for the cause of the car accident

-• Make and model (value of the car): The make and model of your vehicle can play an important role in determining whether it is worth it to file a diminished value claim, as a more expensive luxury vehicle may be eligible to receive more compensation than an older, non-luxury vehicle
+- Make and model (value of the car): The make and model of your vehicle can play an important role in determining whether it is worth it to file a diminished value claim, as a more expensive luxury vehicle may be eligible to receive more compensation than an older, non-luxury vehicle

 If you have been involved in a car accident and are considering filing a diminished value claim in Tampa, then be sure to discuss all of these factors with the Florida car accident attorneys at Jack Bernstein, Injury Attorneys.